Overview of the Examples

 Confirmation and Expectation Bias Relating to Human Factors

-- Confirmation bias can lead to ignoring conflicting information, resulting in incorrect decisions; question assumptions and seek out disconfirming evidence.
+- Confirmation bias leads to ignoring conflicting information, resulting in incorrect decisions; question assumptions and seek out disconfirming evidence.

-- Expectation bias can cause overlooking critical information because it doesn’t match expectations; review and validate all data objectively.
+- Expectation bias can lead to overlooking critical information when it does not align with expectations; review and validate all data objectively.

 Distractions to Visual Scanning

-- Distractions by passengers, electronic devices, or weather reduce the ability to maintain a proper scan and increase collision risk; minimize unnecessary distractions and scan effectively.
+- Distractions reduce the ability to maintain proper scanning and increase collision risk; minimize unnecessary distractions and scan effectively.

-- Poor flight deck management makes it difficult to maintain consistent visual scanning and increases collision risk; manage tasks to minimize distractions and scan effectively.
+- Poor flight deck management impairs consistent visual scanning and increases collision risk; manage tasks to minimize distractions and ensure effective scanning.

 Relaxed Intermediate Focal Distance